• Contact us

 Graduation requirements

-Japanese Culture Major Course 33 credits
+Japanese Culture Specialization Course 33 credits

-Japanese language course 33 credits
+Japanese Language Specialization Course 33 credits